Bibeksheel Sajha Party

-The Bibeksheel Sajha Party (Nepali: विवेकशील साझा पार्टी) is a political party in Nepal.
+The Bibeksheel Sajha Party (Nepali: विवेकशील साझा पार्टी) was a political party in Nepal.
 It was the sixth largest party of Nepal by popular vote after 2017 Nepalese general election and the fifth largest party in Bagmati provincial assembly.
+The party later faced existential crisis after Rabindra Mishra merged party with Rastriya Prajatantra Party and leftover could manage only 4,049 votes nationwide.
+The party's faction led by Samikchya Baskota and Ranju Darsana later merged into Rastriya Swatantra Party.
+In an after math, former chairman Milan Pandey led group abstained from merger process with Rastriya Swatantra Party and said this was not the end of alternative politics.

 Background

 It was originally founded on 26 July 2017 from the merger of Sajha Party and Bibeksheel Nepal Dal, but the party split on 11 January 2019.
 The two parties merged for a second time on 9 December 2020.

-Rabindra Mishra, coordinator of Party attempted to merge the Bibeksheel Sajha Party with an ideologically far-right Rastriya Prajratantra Party.
-Youth leaders of party opposed merger and retained party's original principles rejecting Rabindra Mishra's document 'Changing Course: Nation Above Notion' that proposes abolition of federalism and a plebiscite on secularism.
+Rabindra Mishra, coordinator of Party merged the Bibeksheel Sajha Party with an ideologically far-right Rastriya Prajratantra Party.
+Youth leaders of party opposed merger and retained party's original principles rejecting Rabindra Mishra's document 'Changing Course: Nation Above Notion' that proposes abolition of federalism and a plebiscite on secularism but failed to save their deposits in election when formerly mayor candidate Ranju Darsana could garner just 600 votes.